Are Your MTTC Practice Test Questions Heading You Down The Wrong Road…And Risking Failure?

 - And the PLATEAU of MTTC test practice.

-Of course, it stands to reason that when score low on a MTTC practice test, it can seem impossible to pass the Michigan teacher certification.
+Of course, it stands to reason that when score low on a MTTC practice test, it can seem impossible to pass.
 You think that maybe you’re in the wrong career.
 That you won’t become a great teacher.

 Well, I’ve got news for you, folks: both the HIGH and the LOW of test review can be incredibly huge deceivers.